romkatv/powerlevel10k/README.md

 [![asciicast](https://asciinema.org/a/NHRjK3BMePw66jtRVY2livHwZ.svg)](https://asciinema.org/a/NHRjK3BMePw66jtRVY2livHwZ)

-Benchmark results obtained with [zsh-prompt-benchmark](https://github.com/romkatv/zsh-prompt-benchmark) on on Intel i9-7900X running Ubuntu 18.04 with the config from the demo.
+Benchmark results obtained with [zsh-prompt-benchmark](https://github.com/romkatv/zsh-prompt-benchmark) on an Intel i9-7900X running Ubuntu 18.04 with the config from the demo.

 | Theme               | Prompt Latency |